PBearson/ESP32-With-ESP-PROG-Demo/README.md

 This file loads the ELF file of our project, giving GDB access to its symbols.
 It also places a breakpoint at `app_main`.
 Of course, we know that this breakpoint is basically worthless, since the program never reaches it.
 We need to modify `gdbinit` so that it inserts a breakpoint in a better location and it doesn't load the erroneous symbol information.

 We do not have access to the symbol information of the running firmware, so we have to estimate where the breakpoint should be inserted.
 One option is to place a breakpoint at `call_start_cpu0`, which is the entry point of each firmware image.
 Based on my experience, the address of this function will not change unless we modify the bootloader or partition table.
-In this case, the MQTT project uses the same bootlaoder and partition table as the firmware running on the ESP32, so the address of `call_start_cpu0` should also be the same.
+In this case, the MQTT project uses the same bootloader and partition table as the firmware running on the ESP32, so the address of `call_start_cpu0` should also be the same.
 This logic will not work for every project, but it is good enough for now.

 To find the address of `call_start_cpu0` in the MQTT project, run the following: